CRJFisher/career-agent/backlog/tasks/task-18 - Design-company-research-YAML-template.md

 ## Implementation Plan

-1. Define company_research as top-level key\n2.
-Use company name as nested key for multi-company support\n3.
-Define mission field for company purpose/goals\n4.
-Define team_scope for specific team information\n5.
-Define strategic_importance for role analysis\n6.
-Define culture for work environment details\n7.
-Document expected content for each field\n8.
-Create example with populated research data
+1. Define company_research as top-level key
+2. Use company name as nested key for multi-company support
+3. Define mission field for company purpose/goals
+4. Define team_scope for specific team information
+5. Define strategic_importance for role analysis
+6. Define culture for work environment details
+7. Document expected content for each field
+8. Create example with populated research data